jcur-curtis123/DS5010Final/README.md

 matplotlib,
 scipy

-This is required in order to compile correctly.
+This is required in order for main.py to compile correctly.

-*Note - if pip does not work, try pip3 install -r requirements.txt.
+*Note* If pip does not work, try pip3 install -r requirements.txt.

 You may see your version of pip via pip3 -v.